ashutoshbk/Machine-Learning-Project/Red Wine Quality Prediction/README.md

 ## Preparing Data for Modelling
 Standardizing Feature Variables
 At this point, I felt that I was ready to prepare the data for modelling.
-The first thing that I did was standardize the data.
+The first thing that I did was standardize the data using pipeline.
 Standardizing the data means that it will transform the data so that its distribution will have a mean of 0 and a standard deviation of 1.
 It’s important to standardize your data in order to equalize the range of the data.

 ## Making binary classificaion for the response variable
 Dividing wine as good and bad by giving the limit(6.5) for the quality